• Skip to primary navigation

 Equipment

 This salmon don calls for common kitchen essentials.
 For the rice, you will need a pot or rice cooker, and a rice paddle.
 For the teriyaki sauce, you will need measuring spoons, a small saucepan, and whisk.
-The salmon requires measuring spoons, a small mixing bowl, a sheet pan, a knife, a cutting board, a fish spatula, and parchment paper.
+The salmon requires measuring spoons, a small bowl (for mixing), a sheet pan, a knife, a cutting board, a fish spatula, and parchment paper.

 Storage